 Applicants must be:

-- A registered health professionals working in a mental health setting, with a minimum of two years' clinical experience
+- A registered health professional working in a mental health setting, with a minimum of two years' clinical experience

-- Applicants must have access to ongoing work with clients.
+- Applicants must have access to ongoing therapeutic work with clients

 - Teaching staff

 Dr Emily Cooney